Mission Creek Inmates Build Plan for Self-Employment after Release with the B.O.S.S. Program

 Department of Corrections

-BELFAIR - Mission Creek Corrections Center for Women has teamed up with the SCORE organization (Service Corps of Retired Executives) to offer an exciting new program for female inmates who have an entrepreneurial spirit.
+BELFAIR - Mission Creek Corrections Center for Women (MCCCW) has teamed up with the SCORE organization (Service Corps of Retired Executives) to offer an exciting new program for female inmates who have an entrepreneurial spirit.
 The small business workshop and mentoring program helps the women learn how to run their own businesses to support themselves after release, which contributes to public safety and reduces the chance of returning to prison.
 Fittingly, the new program is called B.O.S.S. – Building Opportunities for Self-Success.

 CUS Hosking contacted SCORE, a nonprofit association that’s dedicated to helping small businesses get off the ground.
 SCORE provides their services, education, and mentorship at no charge and is supported by the U.S. Small Business Administration.
 The organization has more than 10,000 mentors across the United States and have helped dreamers start 50,000 businesses in less than two years.